bryght-space/tfnix/README.md

-# nazelisk
+# tfnix
-Install bazel with nix, using bazelisk versioning
+Install terraform with nix